Lake freighter: Lifespan

 In 2006, (left) in use for cement storage at age 102 with J. A. W. Iglehart (right) in her last month of a 70-year sailing career, which included surviving a U-boat attack in the Atlantic during World War II.

-Modern lakers are usually designed and constructed for a 45-50 year old service life, outlasting ocean-going bulk carriers.
+Modern lakers are usually designed for a 45-50 year service life, outlasting ocean-going bulk carriers.
 As of 2023, ocean-going bulk freighters average an 11-year lifespan, due in part to the corrosive effects of saltwater.

-Some of the lakers have been known to have long careers.
-The launched in 1906 and worked independently until 2013.
-The St. Marys Challenger is still in service as a barge at 118 years old.
-E. M. Ford had one of the longest careers, having been built in 1898 until being sold for scrap in November 2008.
+Some lake freighters have been known to have careers long exceeding this service life.
+The launched in 1906 and still sails today as a bulk cement barge (the ship has not sailed independently since 2013).
+Similarly, the E. M. Ford had the longest career on the Great Lakes when it went to scrap in November 2008 after a 110-year service.

 Some shipping companies are building new freighters to ply the waters of the Great Lakes.
 The following are new freighters in use or will be launched for use in the Great Lakes: